 Of survival in America, most had no fear for they knew how to live under self-sustaining circumstances.
 They had never known modern conveniences.
 They had never known complete freedom and they had lost hope for a better life where they were.
 Later, those who remained in the villages became victims of communism and suffered severe hardships which lasted decades (until 1989) when they were no longer under the grips of insufferable dictatorship.
 During this time, for those who had immigrated to America leaving loved ones behind, it caused a great deal of fear for the safety and livelyhood of those who remained behind.
 Family ties had been severely compromised and unfortunately there was little if any reliable information coming out of the country directly to them about their loved ones or their homeland.
 They had to rely on American newspapers plus the rare and infrequent letters and papers that were eventually smuggled out to them.
 Sadly through the years, as the older people who remained in the village died off, new relationships were difficult to form.
 Many of our relatives actually lost touch with those behind the iron curtain and in many instances contact had not been made with them until we came along in 2005 and visited them.

 The children of these first immigrants must have learned early on not to ask questions about their parents past because they were told that the past life in the old country was to remain in the past that it was bad and they never wanted to live that way again.
 The second American generation, mine, was confused because it was never discussed at all as we grew up.
 We only knew our grandparents were from Czechoslovakia and that is why they had a "funny accent."
-What we now know is that for them the life they had left behind was truly painful.
-That they had been afraid and hurt and that to deal with that fear they kept it buried if not forgotten.
+What we now know is that for them the life they left behind was truly painful; that they had been afraid and hurt and that to deal with that fear they kept it buried, if not forgotten.

 Our generation feels differently for we have learned that it is best to talk about and discuss painful events.
 That in talking about our difficulties it gives us healing power and though we never truly forget the pain, by pulling it out from behind the walls we built around it, we are eventually able to put it in a place where it does not hurt as much.
 In defense of our relatives, they truly did not think this way.
 Their goals were simply to find a way to earn a living for their families in a land where they did not know the language, had no or only a few relatives or friends, had no credentials to offer as they attempted to build trust and credit, and did not have the proper resources to gain assistance from others.
 Their goal was to literally rebuild their lives - so they refused to dwell on the past and their children learned by their behavior and their silence not to question them about it.
-The immigrants felt this was justified because they were to busy working in the present where they saw a chance for a much better future.
+The immigrants felt this was justified because they were too busy working in the present where they saw a chance for a much better future.